isuruprasaddilhara/isuruprasaddilhara/README.md

 - 👋 Hi, I’m @isuruprasaddilhara
-- 👀 I’m interested programming
+- 👀 I’m interested in programming, Software Reverse Engineering and Offensive hacking.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently Following a cyber security degree at edith cowan university
 <!--- 💞️ I’m looking to collaborate on ...--->
 - 📫 How to reach me Linkedin -